 *Seven Corners' senior-eligible alternative priced at $630.

-Travel Insured International consistently offers the cheapest coverage across all three scenarios.
-BHTP's ExactCare Value® provides the lowest domestic and competitive senior pricing, though its international premium runs $55 higher than the cheapest option.
+Travel Insured International offered the lowest combined cost across all three scenarios ($524 total).
+BHTP's ExactCare Value® provided the lowest domestic and competitive senior pricing, though its international premium ran $55 higher than the cheapest option.

-The cheapest plans cover essential trip cancellation and emergency medical needs, though families with high trip costs, pre-existing conditions, or traveling to high-medical-cost regions may need more comprehensive travel insurance coverage.
+The cheapest plans cover essential trip cancellation and emergency medical needs.
+Families with high trip costs, pre-existing conditions or traveling to high-medical-cost regions may need more comprehensive travel insurance coverage.

 What Affects Family Travel Insurance Costs?